Our planet’s wildlife is being decimated

 Nature is in unprecedented decline

-We are at risk of losing more than one million species in the coming years, like rhinos, pangolins, tigers, and turtles – while criminals make billions from illegal sales.
+We are at risk of losing two million species in the coming years, like rhinos, pangolins, tigers, and turtles – while criminals make billions from illegal sales.

-- Every five minutes a pangolin is poached in the wild
+- Every three minutes a pangolin is poached in the wild

-- There are less than 4,000 tigers left in the wild
+- Fewer than 6,000 tigers remain in the wild

 Transnational Organised Crime

-Wildlife crime is seen as a low-risk, high-reward dirty industry, currently estimated to be the fourth most profitable global crime, after the trafficking of drugs, humans, and firearms.
+Wildlife crime is seen as a low-risk, high-reward dirty industry, currently estimated to be the fourth most profitable global crime, after the trafficking of firearms, drugs, and humans.
 Organised crime networks are attracted by the large financial rewards and low risk of detection or prosecution, emboldening them to prey on vulnerable species for profit.

 Given their complex and transnational nature, wildlife crimes are often overlooked: rather than going for the high-level international criminals, focus tends to be placed on targeting more accessible criminals in the supply chain, such as poachers and low-level smugglers.
 When illegal shipments of wildlife are intercepted, they are rarely subjected to follow-up investigations.